This guide introduces JPA and walks you through setting up a simple example in Spring Boot.

 Example 2

-Relationships between objects are expressed in a different way compared to those between tables.
+Relationships between objects are expressed differently than relationships between database tables.

 public class Employee {